 - Watch Sky Go abroad

 Aside from having problems accessing streaming channels while abroad, you may find that some governments prevent access to certain websites.
-Usually, only sites with extremist or illegal content are blocked, but in some cases, geographic blocking is used to enforce censorship (such as with China’s Great Firewall) or prevent people from contacting others outside of the country.
+Usually, only sites with extremist or illegal content are blocked, but in some cases, geographic blocking is used to enforce internet censorship (such as with China’s Great Firewall) or prevent people from contacting others outside of the country.

 A VPN will allow you to access blocked services like Skype or Facebook so you can communicate with your friends and family.
 That said, it’s important to know that some countries, such as China and the United Arab Emirates, have laws against using a VPN.
 For this reason, we advise researching your country’s VPN legislation before attempting to use one.